-Although it is not exactly the best time of the year to shop for a diving watch (at least, not in the Northern hemisphere if you don’t plan to travel down under for a week of exploring coral reefs and sunken battle ships in the Pacific ocean) the new German timepiece still deserves some attention.
-After all, the watch is not particularly affordable given the shape the economy is right now, and it may be good idea to start saving cash right now, but you need to set a realist target first, right?
+Although it is not exactly the best time of the year to shop for a diving watch (at least, not in the Northern hemisphere if you don’t plan to travel down under for a week of exploring coral reefs and sunken battleships in the Pacific ocean) the new German timepiece still deserves some attention.
+After all, the watch is not particularly affordable given the shape the economy is right now, and it may be a good idea to start saving cash right now, but you need to set a realist target first, right?

 At the time of me writing this review, the Laco Squad is available in only two versions: one in a black PVD case (Ref.
 861703) and the other in a plain satin-finished stainless steel (Ref.
 861704.)

-If you are not a combat diver and simply shop for an affordable tool watch with a serious water resistance rating, then the Ref.
+If you are not a combat diver and simply shop for an affordable “tool” with a serious water resistance rating, then the Ref.
 861704 is, perhaps, the best for you.
-Not only in terms of versatility, but durability as well: it is inevitable that the model in a PVD-treated case will get its fair share of scratches and it will happen, probably, sooner than later.
+Not only in terms of versatility but durability as well: it is inevitable that the model in a PVD-treated case will get its fair share of scratches and it will happen, probably, sooner than later.
 Well, I hope they will introduce a DLC-treated version of the Squad somewhere down the road (although one in “carbon black” hardened steel may be an even more interesting proposition.)

 If you are into serious diving, you probably already have a decent diving computer for your right wrist, but it is still pleasant to know that the Laco Squad 1000M is powered by a robust and reliable ETA 2824-2 automatic movement.

-The self-winding engine is covered inside a 45 mm case that comes equipped with a helium escape valve, which is located 4 o’clock.
+The self-winding engine is covered inside a 45 mm case that comes equipped with a helium escape valve, which is located at 4 o’clock.